Seminars available from the MillerKnoll Insight Group

 Fundamental Human Needs and The Workplace - (Interactive workshop or Seminar)

 In this interactive session we share Herman Miller’s point of view and ongoing discoveries about Human Dynamics + Work – all grounded in research and first-hand experiences.
-We explore our fundamental human needs – purpose, belonging, achievement, autonomy, status, and security – and ask ourselves how are these defined?
+We explore fundamental human needs – purpose, belonging, achievement, autonomy, status, and security – and ask ourselves how are these defined?
 What is their priority?
 What are their implications for management methods, technology and tools, and places?

 The Living Office (New Landscape of Work) (RIBA CPD Approved)(IDCEC CEU Approved)